allofthelines/ruhah2/README.md

-# Fumioxyz
+# Ruhah
-This is a clone of Mark Zuckerberg's website [Facemash](https://en.wikipedia.org/wiki/History_of_Facebook#FaceMash) (except with outfits), built using Django as a quick* exercise in file handling.
 Outfits are rated using the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) and users can upload their own images.

 \* _Hence the lack of design._